 Substantially all of the leases in which the Company is the lessee are comprised of real estate property for branches, ATM locations, and office space with terms extending through 2052.
 Portions of certain properties are subleased for terms extending through 2033.
-Substantially all of our leases are classified as operating leases, and therefore, were previously not recognized on the Company's consolidated statements of condition.
-With the adoption of Topic 842, operating lease agreements are required to be recognized on the consolidated statements of condition as a right-of-use ("ROU") asset and a corresponding lease liability.
+Substantially all of the Company's leases are classified as operating leases, and therefore, were previously not recognized on the Company's consolidated statements of condition.
+With the adoption of Topic 842, operating lease agreements are required to be recognized on the consolidated statements of condition as right-of-use ("ROU") assets and corresponding lease liabilities.
 The Company has one existing finance lease (previously referred to as a capital lease) for a portion of the Company's headquarters' building with a lease term through 2052.
 As this lease was previously required to be recorded on the Company's consolidated statements of condition, Topic 842 did not materially impact the accounting for this lease.